jls-github/flatbook/README.md

 ## Creating the Application

+We'll be using Ruby 2.7.4 for this project.
+Make sure you're using this verison of Ruby before creating this application.
+You can verify this with the ```rvm list``` command.
+If 2.7.4 is installed, it will show up in the list.
+If it is your current version, it will be selected.
+If you do not have it installed, install it now with ```rvm install 2.7.4```, and select it as your current version with ```rvm use 2.7.4```.

+You will also need Postgres installed on your computer for this lab.

+Now we're ready to create our Rails API.
 Create the application with ```rails new flatbook --api --database=postgresql```

+Does this command look a little bit more compolicated to you than other rails commands?
+That's because we've added a couple of "flags".
+These are additional pieces of config that will save us time in creating our application.

-- The ```--api``` flag will cut out the aspects of Rails that we don't need, like creating views in our generators and removing some unnecessary middleware.
+The ```--api``` flag will cut out the aspects of Rails that we don't need, like creating views in our generators and removing some unnecessary middleware.
 See more information at their official documenation (https://guides.rubyonrails.org/api_app.html#creating-a-new-application)

-- The postgres flag configures our application to use Postgres by default.
+The postgres flag configures our application to use Postgres by default.
 We won't be able to host with SQLite, so we will use Postgres here.

 ## Creating our First Resources